polybjorn/polybjorn.github.io/_projects/Kitchens.md

 # Kitchens

-This far I have redesigned IKEA METOD, IKEA FAKTUM and Hamran to varying degrees of completed collections.
+IKEA METOD, IKEA FAKTUM and Hamran to varying degrees of completed collections.

 Untreated MDF is perfect for this in price, amount of work and result.